Panel Stringing

 The costs and added complexity of moving between software means solar designers would simply provide panel placement designs without panel stringing.
 As a result, solar installers will decide on stringing configuration on site and with little documentation.

-There are still important improvements to make with Pylon Observer’s panel stringing.
+There are still important improvements to make with Pylon’s panel stringing.
 Future updates will include design checks when panel stringing.
 This will notify the solar designer when the string design is not suitable for the electrical components or do not meet industry standards.